datacarpentry/astronomy-python/_episodes/05-join.md

 of cross matching is not always possible, because a star might appear in one catalog and not the other.
 And even when both stars are present, there might not be a clear one-to-one relationship between stars in the two catalogs.
+Additional [catalog matching tools](https://docs.astropy.org/en/stable/coordinates/matchsep.html#matching-catalogs) are available from the Astropy coordinates package.

 Fortunately, smart people have worked on this problem, and the Gaia database includes cross-matching tables that suggest a best neighbor